Maritime Services Industry in Hong Kong

 - The Hong Kong Maritime & Port Board, established in April 2016, is responsible for formulating strategies and policies to drive the growth of high value-added and professional maritime services in Hong Kong, foster talent development, and promote Hong Kong as an international maritime hub.

-- The Baltic Dry Index (BDI), a widely used gauge for the change in sea freight cost to transport commodities such as coal, iron ore, grains and fossil fuels for 23 major international routes, rebounded over the year to around 1,000 points in April 2017 from its historical low level of 290 in February 2016.
+- The Baltic Dry Index (BDI) is a widely used gauge for the change in sea freight cost to transport commodities such as coal, iron ore, grains and fossil fuels for more than 20 major international routes.

 Hong Kong was the world’s 7th largest trading economy in 2017 as well as an international maritime centre characterised by a strong presence of ship owners, cargo owners and traders in Hong Kong on the one hand, and a vibrant maritime services cluster on the other.
 There has been a continual expansion in Hong Kong’s maritime service cluster over the years, which offers comprehensive and professional services ranging from ship financing, insurance and broking, to ship management and maritime law.

-Hong Kong Shipping Register (HKSR) is a ship registration system separate from that of the Chinese mainland.
-More than 2,500 vessels were on HKSR as of December 2017, boasting a total of 114 million gross tonnes (GT).
-Besides, Hong Kong is the world’s fourth largest ship register following Panama, Liberia and Marshall Island in 2017, according to Danish Shipping Statistics.
+Hong Kong Shipping Register (HKSR) is a ship registration system separate from that of the Mainland China.
+More than 2,600 vessels were on HKSR as of December 2018, boasting a total of 125 million gross tonnes (GT).
+Besides, Hong Kong is the world’s fourth largest ship register following Panama, Marshall Island and Liberia in 2017.

 Income derived from the international trade of ships registered in Hong Kong is exempt from profits tax.
-Besides, Hong Kong has also entered into double taxation agreements (DTAs) which cover shipping income with many places, including the Chinese mainland, US, UK, Netherlands, Korea, New Zealand, Singapore, Belgium, Denmark, Norway and Germany.
+Besides, Hong Kong has also entered into double taxation agreements (DTAs) which cover shipping income with many places such as US, UK, Netherlands, Denmark, Norway and Germany.
 With a low tax regime and strong institutional environment, along with a maritime services cluster, Hong Kong flag is seen as a preferred choice for foreign vessel owners.

 Range of Services and Services Providers